-This page provides answers to frequently asked questions for UK hospitals providing a placement for a MTI doctor.
+Answers to frequently asked questions for UK hospitals providing a placement for a MTI doctor

 How does the MTI process work?